anaxdojo/anax/anax-plugins/anax-zapi/README.md

 ### Configure the following properties on your project application.properties file

-Configure the suite name , keep the same name as the cycle on Jira:
+Configure the suite name that ANAX will execute, keep the same name as the cycle on Jira:
 ```gradle
 anax.exec.suite = JIRA_CYCLE_NAME
 ```

-Configure the zapi enabled variable, By default is enabled , so no need to include it except if you want to disable it:
+Configure the zapi enabled variable, by default is enabled , so no need to include it except if you want to disable it:
 ```gradle
 zapi.enabled = true
 ```